Our Board of Directors

 Member of the Board

-Member of the Nomination Committee
+• Member of the Nomination Committee

-Chair of the Audit Risk and Compliance Committee
+• Chair of the Audit, Risk and Compliance Committee

-Member of the Transformation Committee
+• Member of the Technology, Data and Process Committee

-Shrinivas is a non-executive director and audit committee chair for Corps Security Limited and a non-executive director for the Civil Service Pensions Board and Nuclear Waste Services.
-He is also the Director of SaiAum Accounting Limited and a Lay member of both the Pensions Regulator’s Determination Panel and House of Commons Commission, where he is also the Audit and Risk Committee Chair.
+Shrinivas is a non-executive Director for the Civil Service Pensions Board and Nuclear Waste Services and a Lay member of both the Pensions Regulator’s Determination Panel and House of Commons Commission, where he is also the Audit and Risk Committee Chair.

-Shrinivas was previously a non-executive director and chair for the Driver and Vehicle Licensing Agency and also held non-executive and sub-committee chair roles for the British Transport Police Authority, South Staffordshire NHS, Office of the Legal Ombudsman, Office of the Public Guardian, UK Atomic Energy Authority and UK Space Agency.
-Shrinivas is a Chartered accountant by profession and served with Capita, Vodafone and Egg during his executive career.
+He has held non-executive Director and sub-committee Chair roles for the Driver and Licensing Agency, British Transport Police Authority, South Staffordshire NHS, Office of the Legal Ombudsman, Office of the Public Guardian, UK Atomic Energy Authority and UK Space Agency.

 Member of the Board